VCHRI supports research at VCH and provides easy-to-use resources to help researchers expand their reach and engage more potential study participants.

 - Clinical Research Study Directory

-- provide an easy-to-access online directory for the public to find opportunities to participate in clinical trials and other research studies;
+The VCHRI Study Directory is a centralized database to showcase the research studies conducted by VCHRI researchers and provide an easy-to-access online directory for the public to find opportunities to participate in research studies.

-In an effort to keep our directory up to date, please let the VCHRI office know of any changes to study information and contact personnel.
+In an effort to keep our directory up to date, please advise the VCHRI Communications Specialist of any changes to study information and contact personnel.

 - E-blast and Poster